AlexEne/AlexEne.github.io/_posts/2020-08-17-webassembly-without-the-browser-part-1.md

 * `WebAssembly by the WebAssembly foundation`: Allows you to disassemble and inspect `.wasm` binaries.

 # Choosing a Virtual Machine
 First you need a Virtual Machine (VM) that can run your WebAssembly program.
 This VM needs to be embeddable, so you can add it in your game engine, or what we will call from now on __host program__.
 There are a few to pick from: [WASM3](https://github.com/wasm3/wasm3), [Wasmtime](https://github.com/bytecodealliance/wasmtime), [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime), and many others.
-They have various characteristics, such as supporting JIT, using as little memory as possible and so on.
-You have to choose one one that fits your target platform and scenario.
+They have various characteristics, such as supporting JIT, using as little memory as possible and so on and you have to choose one one that fits your target platform and scenario.

-It doesn't really matter too much what VM you're choosing besides runtime properties, with the exception of debugging.
+It doesn't matter too much what VM you're choosing besides runtime properties, with the exception of debugging.
 The only VM that allows for a seamless debugging experience that I've found is Wasmtime (this is another one of those rough edges).
 So even if you don't plan on deploying that anywhere due to other constraints, I suggest using it as the __debug VM__.
 Whenever you'd want to debug some WASM code you can launch it with Wasmtime.

-# Writing our first wasm program
+# Writing our first WebAssembly program

 First, we need to create a new `lib` project:
 ```bash